 Counselors are also life coaches.
 And counselors are certified with additional training and licensing to help people heal from trauma and deal with substance abuse, major depression and personality disorders like bipolar or borderline.
 It’s kind of like they are a doctor for the mind.
 Like doctors, there are regulations and laws counselors have to follow.

-A counselor might call themselves a counselor, and they might also call themselves a psychologist, psychiatrist, therapist or licensed clinical social worker.
+A counselor might call themselves a counselor, and they might also call themselves a psychologist, psychiatrist, psychotherapist, therapist or licensed clinical social worker.

 Counselors can form long-term therapeutic relationships with some clients, like they can “mother” you or “father” you in healthy ways if they think it would be beneficial.
 In contrast, the coach/client partnership is usually centered around strategies, empowerment and goals.
 The coaching partnership is not therapeutic (it’s coaching).